-C-reactive protein (CRP) testing measures the level of CRP in the blood, an indicator of inflammation in the body.
-Elevated CRP levels can signal acute inflammations, infections, and chronic diseases such as rheumatoid arthritis or heart disease.
-This test is commonly used to diagnose and monitor conditions that cause inflammation.
-It's particularly valuable for detecting flare-ups in chronic inflammatory conditions and assessing the risk of cardiovascular diseases.
-Regular CRP testing helps in guiding treatment decisions and monitoring the effectiveness of therapies in reducing inflammation....
+C-reactive protein (CRP) testing measures the level of CRP in the blood, a marker that indicates inflammation in the body.
+Raised CRP levels can signal acute inflammation, infections, or chronic conditions such as rheumatoid arthritis and heart disease.
+This test is commonly used to diagnose and monitor inflammatory conditions, detect flare-ups, and assess cardiovascular risk.
+Regular CRP testing helps guide treatment decisions and evaluate how effectively therapies are reducing inflammation.

 Individuals experiencing symptoms of infection or inflammation, those with chronic inflammatory conditions like rheumatoid arthritis, and individuals at risk of or managing cardiovascular diseases would benefit from a CRP test.